Code-Institute-Submissions/Where-s-Next-/README.md

 *  Typography

-    The font Raleway has been used throughout with Sans Serief as anternative.
+    The font Raleway has been used throughout with Sans Serief as an alternative.

 *  Imagery